smil7/SMARTSpace/README.md

 `npm run dev`

 By Running this command, it should provide you with a local host link that enables you to interact with the user interface.

+## Hardware
+The "Explanation.txt" file explains how to run the files that are related to the hardware components which are connected to Raspberry Pi 4.

+## Future Plans
+•	Designing and building a database that stores the new registered users and checks if weather the user is logging in are already registered.
+•	Connecting more microcontrollers and mechanical arms to manage and handle the windows limitations.
+•	Training an Object Detection Model on the same dataset to be able to track the person in live feed video using the Pi Camera.
+•	Quantisize the size of the model to be able to be installed on the Raspberry Pi.